anmolchawla/Data-Visualization---Interactive-Visualizations/ASSIGNMENT.md

 ## Description

 From [http://data.worldbank.org](http://data.worldbank.org), download *Rural population (% of total population)* data for 20 countries and a year of your choice.
 In `index.html` load the data as CSV using D3.
-With D3 create a table, a bar chart, a scatterplot, and a bubble chart.
-Create axes for the charts (no values, tickmarks, or axis arrows required).
+With D3 data join create an HTML table, an SVG bar chart, scatterplot, and bubble chart.
+Create axes for the charts (as lines, no values, tickmarks, or axis arrows required) as applicable.
 Describe and cite your data source in the page.
 Document in `README.md`.
 Demonstrate good development practices (explain set-up, deployment, and use incremental commits).
 Publish on your USC SCF account ([see instructions below](#usc-scf-publishing-instructions)) and add a link to the **published** `index.html` in `README.md`.

 ## Rubric